 What is colorectal cancer?

-The small intestine joins the large intestine (or large bowel) in the right lower abdomen.
+The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) system (see illustration).
+The colon and rectum make up the large intestine (or large bowel).
 Most of the large intestine is made up of the colon, a muscular tube about 5 feet long.
-The colon absorbs water and salt from the food matter and serves as a storage place for waste matter.
+The colon absorbs water and salt from the remaining food matter after it goes through the small intestine (small bowel).

 Types of cancer in the colon and rectum

-Last Medical Review: 05/24/2012
+Last Medical Review: 10/15/2015

-Last Revised: 01/17/2013
+Last Revised: 01/20/2016